MozillaIndia/openbook/CONTRIBUTING.md

 ## Editing an existing chapter

-If you want to edit an existing chapter, simply edit the text and send a PR.
+If you want to edit an existing chapter, simply edit the text and send a pull request to the `master` branch.

-## Version strategy

-TODO